Akatmks/Akatsumekusa-General-Scripts/README.md

 - Keyframe format files (files starting with `# keyframe format v1`), and
 - Folders containing these three types of files.

 Yes! it supports comparing between entire folders.
-It will recognise episode numbers from filename, and most likely you won't need to rename or move the files inside the folders for it to work.
+It will recognise episode numbers from filename, and most likely you won't need to rename or move any files inside the folders for it to work.
 ```sh
 python3 "TimingOffset.py" "TV Batch Folder" "BD Encode Folder"
 ```